Ground glass joint: Threaded connections

 Round slightly spiral threaded connections are possible on tubular ends of glass items.
-Such glass threading can face the inside or the outside.
+Such glass threading is more easily and commonly employed on the outside, but can also face the inside.
 In use, glass threading is screwed into or onto non-glass threaded material such as plastic.
+Threads are usually created by forming the glass while hot, which results in a smooth finish.
 Glass vials typically have outer threaded glass openings onto which caps can be screwed on.
 Bottles and jars in which chemicals are sold, transported, and stored usually have threaded openings facing the outside and matching non-glass caps or lids.
+Tapered joints can include an external thread for a plastic nut with an O-ring to seal the joint, Rodaviss joints also include a split ring that allows the nut to be used to separate the joint.

 Hose connections

-Laboratory glassware, such as Buchner flasks and Liebig condensers, may have tubular glass tips serving as hose connectors with several ridged hose barbs around the diameter near the tip.
-This is so that the tips can have the end of a rubber or plastic tube mounted over them to connect the glassware to another system such as a vacuum, water supply, or drain.
-A special clip may be placed over the end of the flexible tube surrounding the connector tip to prevent the hose from slipping off the connector.
+Laboratory glassware, such as Buchner flasks and Liebig condensers, may have tubular glass tips intended for insertion into a hose, often with barbs to retain the hose, and may be tapered to accept a wider range of hose diameters.
+These are typical for connection of cooling water, vacuum lines, gas transport, or drains.
+A special clip may be placed around the mated hose to prevent it from slipping off the connector.

 A number of brands, including Quickfit, have begun using threaded connections for hose barbs.
 This allows the barb to be unscrewed from the glassware, the hose pushed on and the setup screwed back together.
 This helps avoid accidentally breaking the glass and potentially doing serious harm to the chemist, as will sometimes occur when pushing the hoses directly onto the glass.